shra7vani/shra7vani/README.md

 # Hi there, I'm Shravani! 👋

-🎓 ** I am Third Year AIML Student** at DKTE'S TEI,ICHLAKARANJI 💻 Passionate about **Artificial Intelligence** and **Machine Learning** 🚀 Always exploring new technologies and pushing the boundaries of what's possible!and I’m thrilled to be part of the GitHub community!
+- 🎓 I am Third Year AIML Student at DKTE'S TEI,ICHLAKARANJI
+- 💻 Passionate about **Artificial Intelligence** and **Machine Learning**
+- 🚀 Always exploring new technologies and pushing the boundaries of what's possible! and I’m thrilled to be part of the GitHub community!

 ## About Me